F24

 How to Fix / Troubleshooting

-Safety: Allow boiler to cool before working on pipework.
-Isolate power before touching electrical connections.
+Safety: Allow the boiler to cool before working on pipework.
+Isolate the power supply before touching electrical connections.

-- Check pressure and top up: Ensure system pressure is adequate (around 1.2–1.5 bar cold).
+- Check pressure and top up: Ensure the system pressure is adequate (approximately 1.2–1.5 bar cold).

 - Bleed boiler and pump: Some Glow-worm models have manual air vents on the pump or heat exchanger.
-Carefully vent air with a cloth to catch water.
+Carefully vent air with a cloth to catch any expelled water.

-- Verify pump operation: On a heat demand, feel the pump body; it should vibrate slightly and get warm.
+- Verify pump operation: On a heat demand, feel the pump body; it should vibrate slightly and become warm.
 If not, it may be stuck.

 - Engineer tasks: